Nymphaea subg. Lotos: Fossil record

 Fossils from the upper Oligocene (28.4–23.0 million years ago) of France have been assigned to Nymphaea subg.
 Lotos.
 It is also known from the Rupelian (33.9 – 27.82 Ma) of Bad Häring, Austria.

 Distribution

 It is native to the paleotropis.

 Ecology

 Pollination

-Beetle pollination by Ruteloryctes morio has been reported in Nymphaea subg.
+Pollination by the scarab beetle Ruteloryctes morio (tribe Cyclocephalini) has been reported in Nymphaea subg.
 Lotos.